trychlos/pwix-accounts-hub/README.md

 With that name, anyone is so able to provide additional translations.

+## Blaze components

+### `ahPreferredLabel`

+A component which asynchrously displays the user preferred label.

+It accepts following data context:

+- `ahName`

+    The name of the `AccountsHub.ahClass` instance, defaulting to 'users'.

+- `ahUserLabel`

+    The label to be displayed, defaulting to the preferred label of identifier user (see below).

+- `ahUserId`

+    The identifier of the user to be considered.

 ## Configuration

 The package's behavior can be configured through a call to the `AccountsHub.configure()` method, with just a single javascript object argument, which itself should only contains the options you want override.